-The Comprehensive Examination committee must consist of the major advisor, two College of Education faculty, plus the minor advisor.
+The Comprehensive Examination committee must consist of the major advisor, two University of Arizona faculty, plus the minor advisor.
 The Graduate College must approve their membership.
-The student is required to secure Graduate College approval for members who are not College of Education faculty.
+The student is required to secure Graduate College approval for additional (special) members who are not College of Education faculty.